Fonte Gaia of Siena: a Renaissance fountain in a medieval square

 Where is the original Fonte Gaia?

-Even only through these brief references to the iconography of the Fonte Gaia, it cannot fail to be fascinated by the many suggestions of this fountain whose copy in Piazza del Campo helps to perceive the arrangement of the original in space – albeit the original was arranged slightly differently from the current one – though not to grasp the elegance and grace of the details that were not reproduced in the 19th version, owing to of the influence of academism in the 19the century art that tended to reinterpreting the medieval and Renaissance models into more ‘courtly’ but also more icy tones.
+Even only through these brief references to the iconography of the Fonte Gaia of Siena, it cannot fail to be fascinated by the many suggestions of this fountain whose copy in Piazza del Campo helps to perceive the arrangement of the original in space – albeit the original was arranged slightly differently from the current one – though not to grasp the elegance and grace of the details that were not reproduced in the 19th version, owing to of the influence of academism in the 19the century art that tended to reinterpreting the medieval and Renaissance models into more ‘courtly’ but also more icy tones.
 Although in some cases they are fragmentary, the original fountain marbles have a might and an elegance that are typical of Jacopo della Quercia’s manner, an artist who created an original dialogue in sculpture between late Gothic and Renaissance novelties.
 But where is it possible to admire the original reliefs of Fonte Gaia?

 To find out it, book a guided tour of Siena where, besides to see the great attractions of the town such as Piazza del Campo and the Cathedral of Siena, you will discover where the original Fonte Gaia is kept.
 During the tour, you will be able to see both where the ‘pink marbles’ of Jacopo della Quercia are kept and know the symbolism of the fountain which, in addition to what has been said so far, has many other hidden messages awaiting to be revealed: for example, another one curious thing about the iconography of this fountain is the presence of an eighth Virtue in addition to the canonical sects.
 What is this eighth Virtue and what would be its symbolism in the context of the other figures featured by Jacopo della Quercia?
 This is another of the Fonte Gaia secrets.